semanticClimate/p/en/events/AI_Ethics.md

 ---
 ## AI  and Ethics

 A thought-provoking set of presentations and an engaging panel conversation during the National Conclave on AI and Ethics.
 Developed roughly on the lines of a successful EU framerwork, the panel aims to work across disciplines for global engagement and impact.
 Our panelists are mostly from India, but also from Cambridge U.K, and Germany.
-The event is open to all, free to join and in hybrid mode, and I have ensured timing tomorrow Feb 20th, 2024 at (1600 IST == 1030 UTC == 1130 CET) such that more of us can attend from the group, if you would like to!
+The event is open to all, free to join and in hybrid mode, scheduled on Feb 20th, 2024 at (1600 IST == 1030 UTC == 1130 CET).

 The audience will be diverse, representing not just India, but also several European and African nations.
 One of the organsiers of this event, Gitanjali Yadav, our co-founder, is also a member of the Coalition for the Advancement of Research Assessment (CoARA)'s Working Group on 'Ethics and Research Integrity Policy in Responsible Research Assessment for Data and Artificial Intelligence [(ERIP)](https://coara.eu/coalition/working-groups/)'.
 Please register and we will send you a link :)